base0010/restapidocs/docs/index.rst

 For ease of use, you can automatically register your Semaphore ETHSIM by being in range of a network host.
 Alternaively we have a manual DApp that provides this functionality should you not be in a covered area.

 - **Semaphore ETHSIM Setup:**
-  - Users must insert the Semaphore Network USIM into their phone
+  - Users must insert the Semaphore Network ETHSIM into their phone

 - **Registering Semaphore ETHSIM On-Chain:**
   - User must visit be near a host for initial OTA registration, OR they can do it through the DApp below
-  - Add Subscriber Authentication Keypair to on-chain registry at `Semaphore Network Subscribe <https://app.semaphore.network/subscribe>`_
+  - (Optional) Manually Add Subscriber Authentication Keypair to on-chain registry at `Semaphore Network Subscribe <https://app.semaphore.network/subscribe>`_

 ETHSIM Security+